jrihon/thesis/chapters/00_chapter/00_section_objectives.typ

 The field currently lacks a streamlined way to carry out computational studies on synthetic nucleic acids by a set protocol.
-A number of issues are at the cause, where the first one (i) The lack of structural models for XNA in the database makes it difficult to (ii) generate a force field that correctly models the properties of the modifications.
+A number of issues are at the cause, where the first one (i) the lack of structural models for XNA in the database makes it difficult to (ii) generate a force field that correctly models the properties of the modifications.

 #custom-header()[The resolve]